danhtran2mind/BTCUSDT-ML-ETL-Pipeline/docs/project_report.md

 The system is designed with **modularity**, **scalability**, and **reproducibility** in mind, suitable for production-grade financial analytics workflows.

 ## 2. System Architecture
+This is the scalable pipeline fetches Binance crypto data, stores in MinIO, processes with DuckDB and LSTM for analysis and prediction.

 ```mermaid
 graph LR